 Another excellent traditional restaurant, Gandarias is a classic when it comes to where to eat in San Sebastian.
 Located in the heart of the Old Town, they offer beautifully prepared traditional dishes prepared with locally sourced products, including plenty of menu options for customers who need or choose to follow a gluten-free diet.

 Want to learn more about where to eat in San Sebastian with the help of a bona fide local expert?
 Join our Ultimate Pintxos & Wine Tour for the essential San Sebastian foodie experience!
-You’ll get a behind-the-scenes look at the pintxos bars and restaurants that locals have loved for generations, and devour the city’s best bites along the way.
+You’ll get a behind-the-scenes look at the pintxos bars and restaurants that locals have loved for generations.
 Come join us and see why San Sebastian’s gastro scene is hands down one of Europe’s best!